 ‘From the Journal of a Disappointed Man’ is a poem by Andrew Motion which considers the role of men within society, and interactions between men based on their different livelihoods and perspectives.
 Motion is an English poet, who was previously the UK’s Poet Laurette between 1999 and 2009.
 He focuses on his aim to “write in clear language” (a quality which can be seen in this poem), while his combination of lyrical and narrative aspects in his poems have helped him to become a very well known and successful.
-Motion also founded The Poetry Archive which is an excellent resource for studying poetry.
+Andrew Motion also founded The Poetry Archive which is an excellent resource for studying poetry.

 Interpreture gives ‘From the Journal of a Disappointed Man’ a difficulty rating of 3, meaning that it is deemed to be of average difficulty.
 The difficulty is spread relatively evenly throughout the different aspects of the poem, with the most challenging element for students likely to be the language due the overall lack of figurative language devices.